Valeriana is a genus of more than 250 species of perennial herbs in the family Caprifoliaceae, native to Europe, Asia, South and North America.

 The genus name comes from the Latin “valere”, which means “to be strong” or “to be healthy”, in reference to the plant’s medicinal properties.

-Valeriana represents health and strength.
+Valerian represents health and strength.

-Interesting facts about Valeriana:
+Interesting facts about Valeriana

 Benefits and Uses